geicibarham/E-commerce-Backend/README.md

 Usage
 No front end

-This video details how to use the E-Commerce Back End application.
+[This video](https://drive.google.com/file/d/1Su16y76_-CpKJ2r-_YvhN9NfLzuG3ddJ/view) shows the step by step on how to use this application.

 Credits
 This application relies on express, sequelize, and mysql.
 It also uses dotenv.